Quandela/Perceval/docs/source/reference/providers.rst

 Send a circuit to a Scaleway QPU session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you are handling a session, you can instantiate a ``RemoteProcessor`` linked to the session:
+Now you are handling a session, you can instantiate a :code:`RemoteProcessor` linked to the session:

 >>> processor = session.build_remote_processor()